 Authenticating atrocity was the purview of both women and men.
 The experience of the Harrises, as they first went public with their protests against the Congo Free State, usefully demonstrates distinctions between their gender roles in this campaign.
-It furthermore shows that the gendering of authentication was to a great extent determined not only by narrative structure and convention, but also by institutional practices and personal choices.
-It was Alice Harris who took some of the most well known atrocity photographs of the Congo reform campaign, but her authorship of these photographs was initially obscured.
-This is apparent in the production and publication of her photograph of a Congolese man, Nsala, sitting on the veranda of Harrises’ home at Baringa, gazing at the hand and foot of his daughter, who, along with his wife and son, had been allegedly killed and eaten by sentries of the local concessionaire company [Fig. 3.2].
-Alice Harris and another missionary, the Reverend Edgar Stannard, encountered Nsala on 14 May 1904, while John Harris was out of station at a missionary committee meeting downriver.
+It furthermore shows that the gendering of authentication was to a great extent determined not only by narrative structure and convention but also by institutional practices and personal choices.
+It was Alice Harris who took some of the best-known atrocity photographs of the Congo reform campaign, but her authorship of these photographs was initially obscured.
+This is apparent in the production and publication of her photograph of a Congolese man, Nsala, sitting on the veranda of the Harrises’ home at Baringa, gazing at the hand and foot of his daughter, who, along with his wife and son, had been allegedly killed and eaten by sentries of the local concessionaire company (Figure 3.2) Alice Harris and another missionary, the Reverend Edgar Stannard, encountered Nsala on 14 May 1904, while John Harris was out of station at a missionary committee meeting downriver.
 Private correspondence between Alice Harris and a company official, and between John Harris and Stannard and Guinness, indicates that Alice Harris staged and took the picture.
 She promptly developed the photograph (no small feat under the circumstances) and showed the image to her husband when he returned on the following day.
 They quickly grasped the potential propaganda value of this image in making a case against the Congo Free State before the British public.
 John Harris wrote to Guinness four days later, “The photograph is most telling, and as a slide will rouse any audience to an outburst of rage, the expression on the father’s face, the horror of the by-standers, the mute appeal of the hand and foot will speak to the most skeptical.”

 Figure 3.2 Here

 Later in 1904, Morel included this photograph in his book, King Leopold’s Rule in Africa, which offered a comprehensive indictment of the Congo Free State for atrocities and new slaveries.
-The sub-caption of the photograph attributes authorship to “Mr. John H. Harris”.
+The subcaption of the photograph attributes authorship to “Mr. John H. Harris.”
 This misattribution is contradicted by an account of the incident that Stannard provided in a letter to Guinness, dated 21 May 1904, which was reprinted in the appendix of the same book.
 Stannard further recounts in this letter that on 19 May he and John Harris were approached by three men who presented them with two severed hands as further proof of atrocities committed by the company sentries.
 Alice Harris took a photograph of the men displaying the hands, with John Harris and Stannard looking on.
-Stannard explained, “Mr. Harris and I stood in the group, as we thought it would be additional testimony…” [Fig. 3.3].
+Stannard explained, “Mr. Harris and I stood in the group, as we thought it would be additional testimony” (Figure 3.3).

 Figure 3.3 Here